Skip to main content

 Categorize diligence efforts

 At this stage, generic checklists aren’t enough.
-To understand every aspect of the business, speak to a subject matter expert who can provide a thorough evaluation of that particular angle of due diligence (e.g., tax or culture).
+To understand every aspect of the business, speak to a subject matter expert who can provide a thorough evaluation of that particular angle of investment due diligence (e.g., tax or culture).
 Develop a comprehensive list of questions that will help you maximize time during your discussion.

 To create a list of relevant questions, follow these guidelines: